Max Romeo: Solo career

 1968 saw the breakthrough in Romeo's career, when he wrote "Wet Dream", a song that became a massive hit in Jamaica.
 The track was banned by the BBC Radio in the UK due to its overtly sexual lyrics, although the singer claimed that it was about a leaking roof.
 Nevertheless, "Wet Dream" became a Top 10 hit in the UK, where it spent six months in the chart.
 Further records that came out in 1969 were "Belly Woman", "Wine Her Goosie" and "Mini-Skirt Vision", as well as Max Romeo's debut LP, A Dream.
 Romeo was banned from performing at several venues during a tour of the UK.

 In 1970, Romeo returned to Jamaica setting up Romax, an unsuccessful record label and sound system, and released in 1971 his second album, Let the Power Fall.
 It included a number of politically charged songs, most advocating the democratic socialist People's National Party (PNP), which chose his song "Let the Power Fall" as their theme song for the 1972 Jamaican general election.
+It became the anthem of the People’s National Party movement and marked a moment when culture and politics walked hand in hand toward the promise of a more just Jamaica.
+He was one of the influential artists along with Bob Marley who toured Jamaica on the PNP's Bandwagon during the 1972 general election campaign.

 After this, Romeo worked with producer Lee "Scratch" Perry on the album Revelation Time (1975), which featured the classic song "Three Blind Mice", an adaptation of the nursery rhyme with lyrics about a police raid on a party.